Since our humble beginnings in the mid 1990’s, Turning Leaf has and continues to be a family owned and operated organization.

 In 2003, Sami Sr. and Rachel’s son, Sami W. Al Jallad transitioned into the role of Executive Director after having served within various direct care, operational, and administrative positions within the organization.
 Having served within the family business environment from a relatively young age along with education in business and health care administration, Sami W. made a natural commitment to continue the work of positively impacting the lives of the people served by Turning Leaf.
 Since assuming the position of Executive Director, Sami W. Al Jallad has sought and achieved the organization’s first CARF accreditation, expansion of the scope of best-practice treatment services offered, and the strengthening of the recovery continuum through the addition of multiple apartment and residential programs throughout the State of Michigan.

-Initially, the goal was to create a community where individuals with physical and behavioral health needs could live with as much or as little support as necessary, and have access to the types of services that nurture the psychosocial rehabilitation process.
+Initially, the goal was to create a community where individuals with behavioral health needs could live with as much or as little support as necessary, and have access to the types of services that nurture the psychosocial rehabilitation process.
 As time has progressed, Turning Leaf has evolved and adapted in many ways but one thing has remained the same: Turning Leaf, to include the Al Jallad family along with the very important people who we employ, are supremely committed to ensuring that the people who we support are treated as FAMILY.

 This belief, to treat individuals and stakeholders as family, continues to guide and shape the relationships that we form with the people that we serve, the people that we employ, and our many community stakeholders.
 Almost twenty years later, we are confident of this fact as evidenced by the countless number of lives that we have impacted and stakeholder relationships that we have developed over the years.

 M. Sami Al Jallad Sr., CEO & Co-founder Rachel M. Al Jallad, RN & Co-founder